-You’ll find the minimum octane rating in the owner’s manual, and cars that require premium fuel will usually say so on or near the gas cap and sometimes even by the fuel gauge.
+You’ll find the minimum octane rating in the owner’s manual, and cars that require premium fuel will usually say so on or near the gas cap, and sometimes even by the fuel gauge.
 If your car specifies premium fuel, use the good stuff.
-Otherwise, there’s (usually) no reason to buy anything but the lowest-priced regular fuel at the pump.
+Otherwise, there’s usually no reason to buy anything but the lowest-priced regular fuel at the pump.

 Octane measures the gasoline’s resistance to preignition; the higher the octane, the less likely it is to detonate.
 Contrary to what some believe, high-octane gasoline has the same energy content as low-octane gasoline.

 It’s all about the compression ratio.
-Some high-output engines use a higher compression ratio in order to produce more power.
-They compress the fuel-air mixture to a smaller size, which creates extra heat that can cause the fuel to pre-ignite.
+Some high-output engines use a higher compression ratio to produce more power.
+They compress the fuel-air mixture to a smaller size, creating extra heat that can cause the fuel to pre-ignite.
 These high-compression engines need high-octane fuel to ensure the gasoline doesn’t ignite early.

-What if my car says RON 95 or RON 98?
+What If My Car Says RON 95 or RON 98?

-Some European cars specify RON 95 or RON 98 — but don’t worry, you don’t have to look for 95- or 98-octane fuel.
+Some European cars specify RON 95 or RON 98 — but don’t worry, you don’t have to look for 95 or 98 octane fuel.
 These are European octane numbers calculated using a different method than the one used in the United States.
-RON 95 is equivalent to 87-octane in the U.S., and RON 98 equals 94-octane; for the latter, 93-octane fuel should be sufficient.
-To put it simply; RON 95 means “regular” and RON 98 means “premium.”
+RON 95 is equivalent to 87 octane in the U.S., and RON 98 equals 94 octane; for the latter, 93 octane fuel should be sufficient.
+To put it simply, RON 95 means “regular,” and RON 98 means “premium.”

-That reasoning may work for old cars with carburetors and minimal emissions systems — and we’re talking really old cars here; those built before 1975 — but modern fuel-injected engines detect the lower oxygen content of the air and adjust themselves accordingly, so they’ll be expecting fuel of the recommended octane.
+That reasoning may work for old cars with carburetors and minimal emissions systems — and we’re talking old cars built before 1975.
+But modern fuel-injected engines detect the lower oxygen content of the air and adjust themselves accordingly.
+Therefore, they’ll be expecting fuel of the recommended octane.
 These engines can compensate for lower-octane gasoline, but only so much.

-Our advice: When driving at high altitudes, go by the numbers.
-If your car requires 87-octane, use that, even if it means buying midgrade.
-If your car requires premium fuel, you may not be able to find the high-octane fuel you need.
-Plan ahead: Fuel up at low altitudes, and if you don’t think you can make it back to lower altitudes without gassing up, buy the minimum quantity you need of the closest octane you can find.
+So when driving at high altitudes, we recommend you go by the numbers.
+If your car requires 87 octane, use that, even if it means buying midgrade.
+If your vehicle requires premium fuel, you may not be able to find the high-octane fuel you need.
+Plan ahead.
+Fuel up at low altitudes.
+If you don’t think you can make it back to lower altitudes without gassing up, buy the minimum quantity you need of the closest octane you can find.

 Diesel and E85

 If your car has a diesel engine, you must use diesel fuel.
 Diesel engines use a different process to ignite and burn fuel.
 They won’t run on gasoline, and fueling up with gasoline can result in expensive repairs.
-Most diesel vehicles say “diesel fuel only” on or near the fuel-filler.
+Most diesel vehicles say “diesel fuel only” on or near the fuel filler.

-The bottom line: Check the owner’s manual or check for labels by your gas cap to determine the fuel that the manufacturer recommends or requires and use that fuel.
+TIP: Check the owner’s manual or check for labels by your gas cap to determine the fuel that the manufacturer recommends or requires and use that fuel.